-According to the Bureau of Labor Statistics, the median salary for medical and health services managers in Georgia was $96,220 in 2018… just slightly below the $99,730 national median.
-At the top end of the profession, however, in the 90th percentile, Georgia healthcare administrators come in with $184,680 a year, about $2,000 better than their counterparts on the national stage.
+According to the Bureau of Labor Statistics (BLS), the median salary for medical and health services managers in Georgia was $92,780 in 2020.
+At the top end of the profession, however, in the 90th percentile, Georgia healthcare administrators come in with $172,200 a year.

-Despite the additional money, shortages of staff and rising costs of drugs and equipment have been pinching Georgia facilities—six hospitals closed since 2013 in the state.
+Despite that competitive wage, shortages of staff and rising costs of drugs and equipment have been pinching Georgia facilities—in just rural areas alone eight hospitals have closed between 2010 and 2020.
 Juggling those various market forces is why healthcare administrators here get paid the big bucks.

 Healthcare Administrator Salaries in Georgia Vary Greatly Depending on Location

-The department expects healthcare administration jobs to expand at a rate of 25 percent between 2016 and 2026, about 5 percent faster than the national average.
-That will result in about 850 job openings per year, a combination of newly created positions and attrition in the industry.
+Georgia’s Department of Labor expects healthcare administration jobs to expand at a rate of 26.7 percent between 2018 and 2028, over 9 percent above than the national average.
+That will result in about 1,070 job openings per year, a combination of newly created positions and attrition in the industry.

 How Location and Experience Impact Salary Potential for Georgia’s Healthcare Administrators

 There are wide variations throughout Georgia not just between rural and urban areas, but also between the lower ranges of medical administrators and the elite of the top ten percent.
-Brunswick is home to the highest median salaries in the state, at $113,710, while other urban centers generally breach the six-figure mark.
+The Augusta area is home to the highest median salaries in the state, at $106,230, while other urban centers generally breach the six-figure mark.
 Rural areas, like South Georgia, can fall $10,000 or more below that mark.
-But even in high-paying Atlanta, the top ten percent can make more than double the salary of those in the 25th percentile.
+But even in high-paying Atlanta, the top ten percent can make well over double the salary of those in the 25th percentile.

 The full picture on Georgia employment and salary levels for healthcare administrators continues to show the divergence in available salaries: